intuio/awesomeness-boilerplate/README.md

 $ gem install sass compass:1.0.0.alpha.19 compass-normalize susy breakpoint
 ```
 - Install [Node.js](http://nodejs.org/)
 - Install the awesomeness generator.
-This programm will set up your Awesomeness project for you.
+This command will set up your Awesomeness project for you.
 As you install this npm package globally, you will have to use the prefix _sudo_ prompting you for your computer's administrator password.
 ```shell
 $ sudo npm install -g generator-awesomeness
 ```